JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/library.md

 ### Getting a List of All Libraries
 To manage the lists of application and project libraries, use [`LibraryTable`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries/LibraryTable.java).
-The list of application-level library tables is accessed by calling `LibraryTablesRegistrar.getInstance().getLibraryTable()`, whereas the list of project-level library tables is accessed through `LibraryTablesRegistrar.getInstance().getLibraryTable()`.
+The list of application-level library tables is accessed by calling [`LibraryTablesRegistrar.getLibraryTable()`](upsource:///platform/projectModel-api/src/com/intellij/openapi/roots/libraries/LibraryTablesRegistrar.java), whereas the list of project-level library tables is accessed via `LibraryTablesRegistrar.getLibraryTable(Project)`.
 Once you have a `LibraryTable`, you can get the libraries in it by calling `LibraryTable.getLibraries()`.

-To get the list of all module libraries defined in a given module, use the following API:
+To get the list of all module libraries defined in a given module, use API from [`OrderEntryUtil`](upsource:///platform/projectModel-impl/src/com/intellij/openapi/roots/impl/OrderEntryUtil.java):

 ```java
 OrderEntryUtil.getModuleLibraries(ModuleRootManager.getInstance(module));